srct/whats-open/README.md

 ##Contributing##

-What's Open is still in it's very early stages and needs all the help it can get.
+What's Open is still in its very early stages and needs all the help it can get.
 Even if you don't feel like you can be helpful with the heavily technical aspects, we definitely need designers and technical writers.